Esri/java-gradle-starter-project/README.md

 ### Command Line

 1. `cd` into the project's root directory.
+2. Run `gradle wrapper` to build a fresh version of `./gradle/wrapper/gradle-wrapper.jar`.
-2. Run `./gradlew clean build` on Linux/Mac or `gradlew.bat clean build` on Windows once to make sure the dependencies are fetched.
+3. Run `./gradlew clean build` on Linux/Mac or `gradlew.bat clean build` on Windows once to make sure the dependencies are fetched.
-3. Run `./gradlew run` on Linux/Mac or `gradlew.bat run` on Windows to run the app.
+4. Run `./gradlew run` on Linux/Mac or `gradlew.bat run` on Windows to run the app.

 ## Requirements